-The Plan Support Agreement contains certain provisions that give the Debtors and the Commitment Parties the ability to terminate the Plan Support Agreement if various conditions are satisfied.
+The Plan Support Agreement contains certain provisions that give the Debtors and the members of the COH Group the ability to terminate the Plan Support Agreement if various conditions are satisfied.
 Termination or breach of the Plan Support Agreement could result in the loss of support for the Plan by important creditor constituencies and could result in the withdrawal of the Plan and protracted Chapter 11 Cases.